 - Let users know why the data is collected.

 - Inform users of the data storage lifespan.

-- Ensure that users are able to give consent for data being collected.
+- Ensure that users are able to give consent for data to be collected.

-- Ensure that users are able to access and delete data that have been collected.
+- Ensure that users are able to access and delete data that has been collected.

-Now, before I go further talking about GDPR for Nigerian blogger, I will like to mention a shocking compliance requirement.
-Website owners in order to comply with GDPR needs to go through an ICO registration with $35.
+Now, before I go further talking about GDPR for Nigerian blogger, I would like to mention a shocking compliance requirement.
+Website owners in order to comply with GDPR need to go through an ICO registration with $35.
 Oops.
-I in fact do not have the right information of ICO registration because, most sites I’ve been in skipped this part.
+I, in fact, do not have the right information about ICO registration because most sites I’ve been in skipped this part.
 But you can KNOW MORE ABOUT GDPR ICO REGISTRATION.

 This ICO registration is somewhat ridiculous to me, I must say.
 I can’t tell if this new fee will exempt bloggers, especially penny earning bloggers like myself.
-Also, I can not tell if there is a need to be worried.
-I mean as at this post, it’s not May 25th yet.
+Also, I cannot tell if there is a need to be worried.
+I mean as in this post, it’s not May 25th yet.